freya117/freya1919.github.io/_pages/about.md

 ## Bio

-I am a Master's student at MIT in DUSP.
+I am a Master's student at MIT in EECS and DUSP.
 My research focuses on the intersection of urban science, human mobility, and computational methods.
 I use machine learning and data science approaches to tackle complex urban planning challenges.

 Currently, I'm a researcher at the <a href="https://cityform.mit.edu/">City Form Lab</a> at MIT, where my work focuses on pedestrian activity modeling and social behavior detection.
 My projects include analyzing social activities through urban visual content, developing neighborhood archetypes for energy modeling, and assessing transportation equity.